 - Check your vehicle’s blind spots.
 Be extra careful when backing out.
 It can be hard to see pedestrians, especially children.

 Illinois drivers have a duty to watch for pedestrians whether they are driving on the street or driving in the parking lot.
-If you were injured in a Gurnee Mills parking lot accident, it is important that you know your rights.
+If you were injured in a parking lot accident, it is important that you know your rights.
 You may be eligible for monetary compensation from the driver who caused your injuries.
+Contact our personal injury office in Gurnee at 847-625-5500.